yiran2000/atlasqtl-adaptive-focus/README.md

 ## Overview

-**atlasqtl-adaptive-focus** is the atlasQTL (see "hruffieux/atlasqtl") method with a improved adaptive-focus CAVI implementation.
-This strategy is transferale to various sparse Bayesian hiearchical models
+**atlasqtl-adaptive-focus** is the adaptive focus coordinate ascent variational inference (AF-CAVI) implementation of atlasQTL (see "hruffieux/atlasqtl") method.
+Updating a few instead of all parameters in large-scale problems, this implementation allows for multi-trait joint quantatitive trait loci (QTL) mapping at a scale of thousands of traits and genomic variants, and tens of thousands samples.
+This package also aims to give an example implementation AF-CAVI for a wide range of sparse Bayesian hiearchical models.

 ## Installation